staffeng42/awesome-staff-plus-engineering/README.md

 - [What does a Staff Software Engineer at FAANG Do?](https://www.youtube.com/watch?v=qgKTof6rO2g) - 🎬 Interview of a Staff Software Engineer at Facebook
 - [Technical Leadership and glue work](https://www.youtube.com/watch?v=KClAPipnKqw) - 🎬 A masterclass on Glue work as a Staff plus engineer
 - [How the top 1% Of Engineers Are Judged](https://www.youtube.com/watch?v=b6P83dtntKo) - 🎬 A Staff Engineers interviews Ethan Evans on his expectations on Staff-plus engineers (retired SVP of Eng. at Amazon)
+- [Common traits of top engineers](https://www.youtube.com/watch?v=Rzl3_5hcnwI) - 🎬 What common traits can we observe when looking at Staff Engineers?

 ### Other languages

+- [🇫 C'est une bonne situation ça, Staff Engineer?](https://www.youtube.com/watch?v=LgvJ3cuWBYQ) - 🎬 Introduction to Staff engineering in French

 ## Contributing